inderpreet/python_rpi_sense_hat/README.md

 ### Folders

 The rotation is set to 180 in most cases.
+Check out the [API Reference for moe Info](https://pythonhosted.org/sense-hat/api/)

 * I Heart You - Is exactly what it says.
 * Temperature Display - Duh!